Anglo-Soviet Agreement

-The Anglo-Soviet Agreement was a formal military alliance that was signed by the United Kingdom and the Soviet Union against Nazi Germany on July 12, 1941, shortly after the beginning of Operation Barbarossa, the German invasion of the Soviet Union.
-Both powers pledged to assist each other and not to make a separate peace with Germany.
-The military alliance was to be valid until the end of World War II.
-The two founding principles of the agreement of a commitment of mutual assistance and renunciation of a separate peace formed the basis of the later Declaration by United Nations.
+The Anglo-Soviet Agreement was a declaration signed by the United Kingdom and the Soviet Union on 12 July 1941, shortly after the beginning of Operation Barbarossa, the German invasion of the Soviet Union.
+In the agreement, the UK and the Soviet Union pledged to cooperate in the war against Nazi Germany and not to make a separate peace with Germany.

+The agreement was to be valid until the end of war against Nazi Germany.
+The two principles of the agreement, a commitment to mutual assistance and renunciation of a separate peace, were similar to those in the earlier Declaration of St James's Palace and the later Declaration by United Nations.

 Background

-The Soviet Union and the Third Reich had signed the Molotov–Ribbentrop Pact, a non-aggression pact between the two nations, on 23 August 1939.
+The Soviet Union and the Third Reich signed the Molotov–Ribbentrop Pact, a non-aggression pact between the two nations, on 23 August 1939.
 A secret part of the agreement defined the areas of Eastern Europe that fell into their respective spheres of influence.
-In September 1939, Germany invaded Poland; the USSR invaded Poland from the east and the new border remained static.
+On 1 September 1939, Germany invaded Poland and, on 17 September, the USSR invaded Poland from the east.
+The UK had declared war on Germany on 3 September.
+The Soviet Union declared itself neutral in the war between the UK and Germany.

 On 22 June 1941 Germany began an attack along the whole length of its border with the USSR from the Baltic states to Ukraine.
 The Soviet forces were unprepared and the attacks paralysed the Soviet command system and German forces advanced rapidly into Soviet territories.

-Agreement
+Negotiations

+Initial discussions about an alliance were characterised by mutual suspicion between the UK and the Soviet Union.
+Three weeks of difficult negotiations followed before the two countries reached an agreement to cooperate against Germany.
+The UK consulted with the US, Canada, Australia and South Africa before concluding the agreement.
+The military alliance was to be valid until the end of the war against Germany.

 The agreement was signed on 12 July 1941 by Sir Stafford Cripps, British Ambassador to the Soviet Union and Vyacheslav Molotov, the Soviet People's Commissar of Foreign Affairs, and it did not require ratification.